-The warriors who have fought for this country believed that eternal life is waiting for them if they die in a battle.
-That’s why Serbs like to call themselves ‘heavenly nation,’ which has to do with the battle for Kosovo, but that is something we are going to talk about next time.
+The warriors who have fought for this country believed that eternal life awaits them if they die in a battle.
+That’s why Serbs like to call themselves ‘heavenly nation,’ which has to do with the battle for Kosovo, but that is something we will talk about next time.

-The white color on the national flag of Serbia represents mothers’ milk.
+The white color on the Serbia flag represents mothers’ milk.
 I know it sounds like it doesn’t make any sense, but they believed mothers’ milk would give their children the power to become warriors and heroes.

-There are also many old national songs about mothers and their kids and also a lot of women represented as heroes.
+There are also many old national songs about mothers and their kids, and many women are represented as heroes.

 And here comes my favorite, and it’s about the coat of arms.
 So the arms of Serbia have a pretty interesting story, and there are a couple of them, but they are not all the same.
 You may see the crown, the two-headed eagle, and the red shield.

 Now, let me first clarify: the biggest mistake is if you hear someone saying ‘samo sloga Srbina spasava’ or ‘only unity saves Serbs.’
-That is something which has nothing to with the arms of Serbia, and it is complete nonsense and a huge mistake!
+That has nothing to do with the arms of Serbia, and it is complete nonsense and a huge mistake!